 Children who arrive after the register has been closed will be marked late and need to report to the office, to ensure that their presence in school has been noted for fire regulations.
 At home time children should be collected promptly.
 If for some reason you are going to be late picking up your child, please ring the office as soon as possible, as children become very upset when there is no one to collect them and we can reassure them that you are on your way.
 If someone different is going to collect your child please ensure that the teacher is aware of this as a security aspect.

-Children are entitled to 15 hours a week of Nursery education.
+Children are entitled to 15 hours a week of Nursery education, in some circumstances 30 hours.
+(These places are restricted and are subject to conditions, please contact the Early Years office for more information).
 We offer a number of ways that these sessions can be taken.

 Five morning sessions (08:30am - 11:30am)

 Five afternoon sessions (12:15pm - 3:15pm)

 Two and a half days (Mon,Tues and Wed am and Wed pm, Thurs and Fri)